 ABA Book Fairs

 The ABA runs the highly publicised Firsts - London's Rare Book Fair which is held in London each summer and attracts a large number of exhibitors and collectors from the UK and overseas.
-The smaller but equally popular Chelsea Book Fair is held in early November.
+The smaller but equally popular Chelsea Rare Book Fair is held in early November.
 The fairs are widely promoted and advertised across all media channels, and have proved over many years to be consistently the most successful and financially rewarding of all the UK book fairs.
 On conjunction with the PBFA, annual book fairs have been established in Edinburgh, previously Bristol, with a new fair being organised for 2024.
 The association has run a number of successful online book fairs, particularly Firsts Online.

 ILAB Book Fairs